mrismanaziz/Reforestation/README.md

-## Why did the half blind man fall in the well?
-Because he couldn't see that well!
+## A quick shoutout to all of the sidewalks out there...
+Thanks for keeping me off the streets.